MKLab-ITI/FIVR-200K/README.md

     * Add flag `--help` to display the detailed description for the arguments of the evaluation script

 3. Evaluation on the three retrieval task
-    * Provide different values to the `relevant_labels` argument to evaluate your results for the three retrieval task
+    * Provide different values to the `relevant_labels` argument to evaluate your results for the three visual-based retrieval task
     ```bash
     DSVR: ND,DS
     CSVR: ND,DS,CS
     ISVR: ND,DS,CS,IS
     ```
+    * For the Duplicate Audio Video Retrieval (DAVR) task provide `DA` to the `relevant_labels` argument

 * Reported results
     * To re-produce the results of the paper run the following command